MeirP-3/MyTraining/README.md

 # MyTraining
 A place for me to develop programming skills.
-Source project: https://github.com/twitterdev/sample-angular-nodeaded to testb1 branch on github.
+Source project: https://github.com/twitterdev/sample-angular-node aded to testb1 branch on github. aded to testb2 on server